 What & Why: The Content

-If you are going to build an email list and send out newsletters, you will need to subscribe to a newsletter service to manage it for you.
+To manage your email list and send out newsletters, you’ll need a reliable email marketing service to manage it for you.

 There are loads of different email marketing services on the market.